Noninvasive Vagus Nerve Stimulation Prevents Ruptures And Improves Outcomes In A Model Of Intracranial Aneurysm In Mice

 Digital Object Identifier (DOI)

 Suzuki, Tomoaki; Takizawa, Tsubasa; Kamio, Yoshinobu; Qin, Tao; Hashimoto, Tomoki; Fujii, Yukihiko; Murayama, Yuichi; Patel, Aman B.; and Ayata, Cenk, "Noninvasive Vagus Nerve Stimulation Prevents Ruptures And Improves Outcomes In A Model Of Intracranial Aneurysm In Mice" (2019).
-Neurobiology.
+Translational Neuroscience.
 100.